Blood Sciences Industrial Action in East Lancashire

 During this difficult time there will be some disruption to services and we ask that you co-operate with your local GP practice who are trying their best in a difficult situation.

-If your blood test has been postponed, your GP Practice will be back in touch to re-arrange once more capacity has become available.
+If your blood test has been postponed, your GP practice will be back in touch to re-arrange once more capacity has become available.

 Accessibility tools